-During your operation, a catheter is inserted into your bladder through your penis to drain urine from the bladder during your recovery.
+When you recover from your operation, a catheter is inserted through your penis into your bladder to drain urine.
 The catheter will likely remain in place for one to two weeks after the operation while the urinary tract heals.

 Impotence is another common side effect of radical prostatectomy because nerves on both sides of your prostate that control erections may be damaged or removed during surgery.
-Most men younger than age 50 who have nerve-sparing surgery are able to achieve normal erections afterward, and some men in their 70s are able to maintain normal sexual functioning.
+Most men younger than age 50 who have nerve-sparing surgery can achieve normal erections afterward, and some men in their 70s can maintain normal sexual functioning.
 Men who had trouble achieving or maintaining an erection before surgery have a higher risk of being impotent after the surgery.

 This type of treatment uses chemicals that destroy rapidly growing cells.
 Chemotherapy can be quite effective in treating prostate cancer, but it can’t cure it.
 Because it has more side effects than hormone therapy does, chemotherapy often is reserved for men who have hormone-resistant prostate cancer, especially if their cancer is causing symptoms.

 The PSA blood test can help detect prostate cancer at a very early stage.
 This allows many men to choose watchful waiting as a treatment option.
-In watchful waiting (also known as observation, expectant therapy or deferred therapy), regular follow-up blood tests, rectal exams and possibly biopsies may be performed to monitor for evidence of progression of your cancer.
+In watchful waiting (also known as observation, expectant therapy, or deferred therapy), regular follow-up blood tests, rectal exams, and possibly biopsies may be performed to monitor for evidence of the progression of your cancer.

-During watchful waiting no medical treatment is provided.
-Medications, radiation and surgery aren’t used.
+During watchful waiting, no medical treatment is provided.
+There is no usage of drugs, radiation, or surgery.
 Watchful waiting may be an option if your cancer isn’t causing symptoms, is expected to grow very slowly, and is small and confined to one area of your prostate.

-Watchful waiting may be particularly appropriate if you’re elderly, in poor health or both.
-Many such men will live out their normal life spans without treatment and without the cancer spreading or causing other problems.
-But watchful waiting can also be a rational option for a younger man as long as you know the facts, are willing to be vigilant, and accept the risk of a tumor spreading during the observation period, rendering your cancer incurable.
+Watchful waiting may be particularly appropriate if you’re elderly, in poor health, or both.
+Many such men will live out their normal life spans without treatment and without cancer spreading or causing other problems.
+But watchful waiting can also be a rational option for a younger man as long as you know the facts, are willing to be vigilant, and accept the risk of a tumor spreading during the observation period, rendering his cancer incurable.

-High-fat diets have been linked to prostate cancer.
-Therefore, limiting your intake of high-fat foods and emphasizing fruits, vegetables and whole fibers may help you reduce your risk.
-Foods rich in lycopenes, an antioxidant, also may help lower your prostate cancer risk.
-These foods include raw or cooked tomatoes, tomato products, grapefruit and watermelon.
-Garlic and cruciferous vegetables such as arugula, bok choy, broccoli, brussels sprouts, cabbage and cauliflower also may help fight cancer.
+There is a link between prostate cancer and high-fat diets.
+Therefore, limiting your intake of high-fat foods and emphasizing fruits, vegetables, and whole fibers may help you reduce your risk.
+Foods rich in lycopene, an antioxidant, also may help lower your prostate cancer risk.
+These foods include raw or cooked tomatoes, tomato products, grapefruit, and watermelon.
+Garlic and cruciferous vegetables such as arugula, bok choy, broccoli, brussels sprouts, cabbage, and cauliflower also may help fight cancer.

 Soy products contain isoflavones that seem to keep testosterone in check.
 Because prostate cancer feeds off testosterone, isoflavones may reduce the risk and progression of the disease.

 Vitamin E has shown promise in reducing the risk of prostate cancer among smokers.
-More research is needed, however, to fully determine the extent of these benefits of vitamin E.
+It will take more research, however, to fully determine the extent of Vitamin E’s benefits.